MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/microsoft-365-change-guide.md

 - Deploy client updates faster to make your organization secure and compliant quickly.
 - Take immediate actions on your devices.

-[Manage updates to Microsoft 365 Apps with Microsoft Endpoint Configuration Manager](../manage-microsoft-365-apps-updates-configuration-manager.md) is your source for understanding:
+[Manage updates to Microsoft 365 Apps with Microsoft Configuration Manager](../manage-microsoft-365-apps-updates-configuration-manager.md) is your source for understanding:

-- The prerequisites that are required when using Microsoft Endpoint Configuration Manager to update Microsoft 365 Apps.
+- The prerequisites that are required when using Microsoft Configuration Manager to update Microsoft 365 Apps.

 - How to enable Configuration Manager to receive Microsoft 365 client package notifications.